 What makes us different

-We believe Inter-Cultural Intelligence should be at the core of any organization that deals with global or interculturally complex environments.
+We believe Inter-Cultural Intelligence (ICI) should be at the core of any organization that deals with global or interculturally complex environments.
 And in today's world, there are few organizations that don't operate in interculturally complex environments.
 This is why we have developed consulting processes that use ICI like a spotlight on your core processes, systems, and disciplines within your organization.

 We focus on four key areas